EIA Guidelines for Assessing the Impact of Climate Change on a Project

 This Plan covers environmental risk assessment in five key sectors and describes preparedness and adaptation methods that can reduce detrimental impacts from climate change and natural disasters.
 The Plan was enacted in order to fulfill Massachusetts Governor Baker’s 2016 Executive Order No. 569: Establishing an Integrated Climate Change Strategy for the Commonwealth.

-Draft MEPA Climate Change Adaptation and Resiliency Policy, Executive Office of Energy and Environmental Affairs (2015)
+Draft MEPA Climate Change Adaptation and Resiliency Policy, Massachusetts Executive Office of Energy and Environmental Affairs (2015)

 Provides specific directions on how agencies should assess the impacts of climate change during EIA.
 Identifies three key types of impacts that should be evaluated: